a blog about cars, car blog

 In Praise of Fathers

-In my newspaper column, published just before Father's Day, I wrote about fathers and their business acumen.
+In a 1999 newspaper column, published just before Father's Day, I wrote about dads and their business acumen.
 Now I certainly don't want to slight mothers.
 There are lots of moms in business and many are good sources of business help.
 But, these days, fathers seem to take quite a beating when it comes to image and could use a little extra praise.
 TV dads like Al Bundy, Fred Flintstone and Homer Simpson give folks the impression that all fathers are idiots.
-And other media coverage on dads seems to focus on the negative - "Ten Worst Dads" or "Deadbeat Dads."
+And other media coverage on dads seems to focus on the negative: "Ten Worst Dads" or "Deadbeat Dads."

 Dad and me